suyash612/data-science-portfolio/AWS-Sagemaker-Pipeline/README.md

 I have implemented a regression problem using the AWS Sagemaker pipeline, with a conditional performance threshold step.

 ## Dataset
-Abalone Data Set dataset from UCI ML repository was used in this implementation.
+Abalone Data Set from UCI ML repository was used in this implementation.
 The aim for this task is to determine the age of an abalone snail from its physical measurements.
 The number of rings turns out to be a good approximation for age (age is rings + 1.5).
 We use the dataset to build a predictive model of the variable rings through these other physical measurements

 The dataset has the following features :